How to Use dig

 ;; MSG SIZE rcvd: 46

-It also gives details about how long the query took, what server was used, when the query was sent, and the size of the DNS packet.
+• The footer shows how long the query took, which server was used, when the query ran, and the packet size.

 $ dig @ns1.dnsimple.com dnsimple.com